davindicode/universal-count-model/README.md

 #### 1. cd into ./scripts/
-Here is where all the code for fitting models, analysis and plotting is located.
+Here is where all the code for fitting models is located.

-#### 2. (Optional) Run the synthetic_data notebook to generate data from synthetic populations
+#### 2. (Optional) Run synthetic_data.py to generate data from synthetic populations
-This generates the two synthetic populations and saves them into ./data/, both generated spike counts and behaviour as well as the encoding models.
+This script generates the two synthetic populations and saves them into ```./data/```, both generated spike counts and behaviour as well as the encoding models.
-Note that the population data used in the paper has been included in ./data/, running this script will overwrite those files!
+Note that the population data used in the paper has been included in ```./data/```, running this script will overwrite those files!

 #### 3. Run the scripts to fit models